imodpasteur/ShareLoc.XYZ/docs/build-bioengine-apps.md

 TIP: if your imjoy plugin is designed for not only work with bioimage.io but also other purposes, you can use an `if` statement to check `ctx.config.type == 'bioengine'`.

+## Make a standalone web app compatible with ImJoy/BioEngine

+Making an ImJoy plugin is not the only way to support the BioEngine, if you have already a web application or website, you can easily load a `imjoy-rpc` js file to your website and expose api for ImJoy/BioEngine.

+See [here](https://github.com/imjoy-team/ImJoy-core#use-your-web-application-inside-imjoy) for more details.

+For example, [Kaibu](https://kaibu.org) is a standlone web app that compatible with the BioEngine.
+Because it [loads the imjoy-rpc library](https://github.com/imjoy-team/kaibu/blob/efd355eff95da9aa0f7eb97103585b753063c05d/public/index.html#L45) and [exposed api functions for ImJoy](https://github.com/imjoy-team/kaibu/blob/master/src/imjoyAPI.js).

 ## How to submit BioEngine Apps to the website?

 If you are one of our [community partners](https://github.com/bioimage-io/bioimage.io/blob/master/docs/join-partners.md), you can add the app url to your model repository.
 Otherwise, please submit your BioEngine Apps to BioImage.IO by posting the url [here](https://github.com/bioimage-io/bioimage-io-models/issues/26).